brianmichel/Juice/README.md

 ## ✌️

 Feel free to contribute by making a pull request and I'll take a look when I can!
-If you'd like to read me, feel free to hit me up on Twitter [@brianmichel](https://www.twitter.com/brianmichel).
+If you'd like to reach me, feel free to hit me up on Twitter [@brianmichel](https://www.twitter.com/brianmichel).